Some people use tamanu oil to help treat various skin conditions, including psoriasis.

 There is no cure for psoriasis, but people can prevent or manage flares using particular herbal remedies and natural treatments.

-Other natural treatments for psoriasis
+Other natural treatments for psoriasis include:

 People can also use aloe vera gel and coconut oil as natural moisturizers to soothe psoriasis symptoms.